anthonygore/oldtime-cars-vue-laravel/README.md

 # Oldtime Cars

-A demo app to demonstrate a design pattern for sending data between Vue and Laravel that minimises use of unnecessary AJAX.
+An app to demonstrate a design pattern for sending data between a Vue SPA and Laravel that minimises unnecessary AJAX.

 See this article for an explanation.